- Trip Outline

 Awarded 7-Days Dracula Tours brief itinerary

 The best Dracula tours in Transylvania begin in Bucharest.
 Our guide picks you up from Moxa Boutique Hotel.
 After that, drive to Snagov and visit the monastery situated in the middle of Snagov Lake.
-This is Vlad the Impaler, also known as Dracula’s alleged final resting place.
-Return to Bucharet, enjoy a a city tour and then accommodate at 4* hotel.
+This is Vlad the Impaler's burial place.
+Return to Bucharest, enjoy a a city tour and then accommodate at 4* hotel.

 Next, you will drive to Hunedoara county in order to visit Corvinesti, one of the most beautiful castles in Transylvania.
 After that, your Dracula tours continue in Turda.
 Accommodate in an amazing 4* hotel and enjoy a specially prepared vampire menu for dinner and then travel to Cluj-Napoca for your accommodation.

 Dracula Tours in Transylvania - 3 Halloween Parties included

 On your next day, visit the impressive Turda Salt Mines.
 After that, drive to Cluj-Napoca.
-Enjoy a brief city tour and admire landmarks such as St. Michael’s Church.
+Enjoy a brief city tour and admire landmarks such as St. Michael's Church.
 Next, travel to Borgo Pass.
-Accommodate at Dracula’s Castle Hotel and get ready for your first Halloween Party.
-The event includes a 3 course dinner, followed by ‘Draculestilor Ball’.
-After that, head for the courtyard, gather around a huge bone fire and then attend a traditional music show.
-If you’re brave enough, visit Dracula’s coffin in the basement of the hotel.
+Accommodate at Dracula's Castle Hotel.
+Enjoy a delicious 3 course dinner and then head for the courtyard, gather around a huge bone fire and discover all the dark vampire legends.

 The next morning, depart to Sighisoara Medieval Citadel, Dracula's birthplace.
 Accommodate in a 3* hotel, centrally located.
 After that, at 8 PM, put on your costume and join us for the best Halloween Party in Transylvania.
 The schedule includes a traditional festive dinner and events such as Vampiresa Hunting (an impressive ballet show) and a unique magic show.
 The highlight of this party is the Ritual of Killing of the Living Dead, performed by our team according to old customs and traditions.